clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Graph

-The [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ is a useful visualization tool that shows you the relationships between all of the CAs and Bridges in the FPKI ecosystem.
-The Graph also shows you how each CA certificate is linked to the Root, COMMON.
+The FPKI Crawler visualization tool, the [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ shows you how all the CAs and Bridges interconnect within the FPKI ecosystem.
+The Graph also shows you each CA's validation path to the Root, COMMON.

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

 ## FPKI Crawler Output Files

-The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, P7B, etc., to help you understand and administer your certificate Key Store and build a Trust Store:
+The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, P7B, etc., to help you understand and administer your certificate Key Store and build a Trust Store.

 {% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and Subject Information Access (SIA) extensions.
 An AIA chain will lead to the COMMON-certified certificate for download.
 The SIA gives a URL where you can see all CA-issued certificates." %}